-- Learning to Give’s (LTG) Definition in Terms of Teaching Generosity: Learning to Give views Self-Awareness as the ability to know how you fit into the community.
-It is also the ability to figure out what the community means to you and what you can do to impact the community.
+"The ability to know how you fit into the community.
+It is also the ability to figure out what the community means to you and what you can do to impact the community."

-- video: Conversations with Grandparents A Simple Safe Service project students can do from home: Interview a grandparent or elderly friend to find out what they did for fun when they were young, and how it is the same and different than you.
+Conversations with Grandparents A Simple Safe Service project to do from home: Interview a grandparent or elderly friend to find out what they did for fun when they were young, and how it is the same and different than you.
 Follow your phone or video interview with a card in the mail.
 Check out this sample video:

-- Consider a service-learning project that connects generations to tap into students' understanding of self-awareness.
-A group of 15 students from Fennville Elementary focused their efforts on gardening and letter writing.
-The lesson and conversations about kindness and community sparked some ideas on ways the students could contribute acts of kindness in their community.
+- Grow and give flowers to the residents at a retirement community to brighten up their rooms and to cheer them up since they haven't seen family members and visitors for several months due to COVID-19.
+Read Ms. Schneider’s story Flower Garden for Life for inspiration.
 "It was a team effort on coming up with the plan to make our school look brighter outside and a bonus that my students came up with the idea of giving flowers to the residents at Golden Orchards to brighten up their rooms and to cheer them up since they haven't seen family members and visitors for several months due to COVID-19," said Ms. Schneider.
-Read their story Flower Garden for Life for inspiration.